E3 Spark Plugs Problems: The 5 Top Problems With E3 Spark Plugs & What To Do

 If the spark plugs are not working properly, check if any other problems with your car are causing misfires.
 Here are some easy steps to help you change out your spark plugs if you don't have a manual.

 1. Clean Up The Motives: The first step is to remove your spark plugs from the engine and clean them up.
-In case you don't have access to engine oil cleaner, clean the spark plugs with a rag.
+In case you don’t have access to an engine oil cleaner, clean the spark plugs with a rag.

 2. Once your plugs are clean, bring them to a storage facility with a high-volume AC spark plug storage machine.
-Your spark plugs will perform better if they're dry before use, when you use this machine.
+Your spark plugs will perform better if they’re dry before use when you use this machine.

 Installing E3 Spark Plugs